kizito9898/IT-Documentation/Powershell/Powershell-Automation.md

    - Default Password: Welcome123! (forces password change at logon)

 * After running the Script, my Active-Directory looks like this.
 Newly Created accounts.To Test it Even further, I logged in as Draco malfoy, changed the new password.
 Account is ready.
+ ---
 ## Creating new Users with CSV-driven automation in Powershell

-##What is a CSV file for AD User Creation
+## What is a CSV file for AD User Creation

 CSV (Comma-Separated Values) is a simple text file where data is arranged in columns separated by commas.
 * Each row in the CSV = One User you want to Create. -> Each Column (header) = a property for the User account (Eg Name, Username, Password, OU)